The Jungle Book (musical): History

 The musical was first performed at the Beit Lessin Theater in Tel Aviv in 1996, and at the Nega Hall in Jaffa, where it ran for 211 performances in front of approximately 300,000 viewers.
 The musical was produced in collaboration with Tamir Productions Ltd., and won the Israeli Theater Prize in the Musical of the Year category for 1996.
 The musical's songs, along with a shortened version of the story narrated by Avi Yaffe as Packli the squirrel, were distributed on VHS.
-In December 1996, a film called "Jungle Hero" was produced for the Israeli Children's Channel directed by Natan Gur Levy, documenting the behind-the-scenes of the show.
+In December 1996, a film called "Jungle Hero" was produced for Arutz Hayeladim directed by Natan Gur Levy, documenting the behind-the-scenes of the show.
 At the end of November 2013, Classiclet released a DVD containing the full version of the 1996 musical.
 Over time, this production, along with the musical's song cassette, became a cult film among young people who watched it as children, and even "active screening" events were held based on it.

-In 2002, it returned to the stage once again for 30 performances in front of approximately 50,000 viewers, and auditions were held on the Israeli Children's Channel for children to play the role of Mowgli.
+In 2002, it returned to the stage once again for 30 performances in front of approximately 50,000 viewers, and auditions were held on Arutz HaYeladim for children to play the role of Mowgli.

 Between April 17, 2002, and Sukkot 2003, the musical was performed at the Ramat Gan Safari (produced by Miki Peled - Solan Productions), where an additional 200,000 people saw it.
 Afterward, the musical returned to halls throughout the country from Sukkot 2003 to the summer of 2004.

 In Hanukkah 2013, the musical was staged by the Beit Zvi acting school for 50 performances (in collaboration with Tamir Productions Ltd., who produced the first production of the musical), directed by Hanoch Rosen and featuring students from the class of 2013, Beit Zvi graduates, and children.

 In July 2014, the musical was staged again at the Ramat Gan Safari produced by Miki Peled - Solan Productions.